GauvainD/GRAFT/README.md

 GRAFT computes candidate transformations between property graph schemas.
-From a source schema, a target schema, and a set of Datalog rules describing valid transformation operations, it searches for sequences of operations that bring the source as close as possible to the target, ranked by Jaccard or MinHash similarity.
+From a source schema, a target schema, and a set of Datalog rules describing valid transformation operations, it searches for sequences of operations that bring the source as close as possible to the target, ranked by Jaccard, weighted Jaccard, or MinHash similarity.

 In single-run mode the results go to stdout or a text file.
 With `--neo4j`, results are stored in a Neo4j database and GRAFT loops, repeatedly picking the